maguirre1/deepLAI/model/README.md

 Output files include the list of variants used by the model (`out.var_index.txt`) and model weights (`out.h5`).

 The script `train.py` automatically determines whether it is being run on [Sherlock](sherlock.stanford.edu) or Galangal (`galangal.stanford.edu`).
-An additional wrapper script `train.sh` can be used to facilitate training for multiple script iterations (e.g. for hyperparameter optimization, coming soon).
+An additional wrapper script `train.sh` can be used to facilitate training for multiple script iterations (e.g. for hyperparameter optimization).

 Additionally, a jupyter notebook (`sandbox.ipynb`) is provided as a sandbox-style development environment for the scripts in this directory.
 As it is intended for quick tests, no further documentation outside the notebook is provided.